sscott11895/Elections-College-Enrollment-Economy/README.md

  - voter turnout and registration data disaggregated by age, downloaded from the [U.S. Census Bureau](https://www.census.gov/data/tables/time-series/demo/voting-and-registration/p20-585.html)
  - basic information on U.S. presidents, including term dates and party affiliation, scrapped using BeautifulSoup from [Wikipedia](https://en.wikipedia.org/wiki/List_of_presidents_of_the_United_States).
+ - twitter data from Joe Biden and [Donald Trump](https://www.thetrumparchive.com/)

 The clean and reshaped versions of these datasets were the foundation of all of our static plots.
-All raw data files are in the folder *Raw Data*.
-All data manipulation is found in the python file 1.
-Data Scraping and Cleaning.py.
+All data manipulation code can be found in the python file [1.
+Data Scraping and Cleaning.py](https://github.com/sscott11895/Elections-College-Enrollment-Economy/blob/main/1.%20Data%20Scraping%20%26%20Cleaning.py)

 ### Data Visualizations
 Visualizations allowed us to analyze various relationships and trends between